MichalStajerski/Projekt/beta-react/README.md

 ## List
 Allows to add new things to it using useState
 One of the two hooks in this file holds array

+## Products
+Learning how to build UI with components